The Unmet Needs in Oncology That Zedoresertib/Lunresertib Targets

 Transcript:

-I had the pleasure of presenting the first data disclosure of the phase I trial of the first-in-class combination of the WEE1 inhibitor called zedoresertib with the PKMYT1 inhibitor called lunresertib in patients with advanced solid tumors harboring CCNE1, FBXW7, and PPP2R1A genomic alterations.
+I had the pleasure of presenting the first data disclosure of the phase 1 trial of the first-in-class combination of the WEE1 inhibitor called zedoresertib with the PKMYT1 inhibitor called lunresertib in patients with advanced solid tumors harboring CCNE1, FBXW7, and PPP2R1A genomic alterations.
 The important point to make about these cancers with these alterations is that they represent critical areas of unmet clinical need.
 We know that these play a key role.
-For example, CCNE1amplification induces high replication stress through premature S phase entry, whilst FBXW7 is an E3 ubiquitin ligase and it proteolytically degrades cyclin E1, therefore inactivating FBXW7 mutations increase cyclin E1 levels and replication stress.
-Then PPP2R1A hotspot inactivating mutations increase replication stress.
-There are several cancers with these alterations that represent areas of unmet clinical need. but [have] no specific standard of care options that can target these alterations.
+For example, CCNE1 amplification induces high replication stress through premature S [synthesis] phase entry, while FBXW7 is an E3 ubiquitin ligase, and it proteolytically degrades cyclin E1; therefore, inactivating FBXW7 mutations increase cyclin E1 levels and replication stress.
+Then PPP2R1A hot spot–inactivating mutations increase replication stress.
+There are several cancers with these alterations that represent areas of unmet clinical need, but [we have] no specific standard-of-care options that can target these alterations.
 These include ovarian cancer, uterine cancer, bladder cancer, and different lung cancers as well.

 Reference

-- Yap TA, Aggarwal R, Fontana E, et al. First data disclosure of the Phase I trial of the first in class combination of WEE1 inhibitor zedoresertib with PKMYT1 inhibitor lunresertib in patients with advanced solid tumors harboring CCNE1, FBXW7, or PPP2R1A genomic alterations.
-Presented at the 2026 AACR Annual Meeting; April 17-22, 2026; San Diego, CA. Abstract CT022.
+- Yap TA, Aggarwal R, Fontana E, et al. First data disclosure of the phase I trial of the first in class combination of WEE1 inhibitor zedoresertib with PKMYT1 inhibitor lunresertib in patients with advanced solid tumors harboring CCNE1, FBXW7, or PPP2R1A genomic alterations.
+Abstract presented at: American Association for Cancer Research Annual Meeting 2026; April 17-22, 2026; San Diego, CA. Abstract CT022.